Assigning Multi-Robot Tasks to Multitasking Robots: Conclusions

 \section{Conclusions}

-In this paper, we presented a novel framework for task allocation with multitasking robots considering both the synergistic and constraining aspects of multitasking.
-It addressed a gap in existing methods by considering physical constraints as the key to enable multitasking in multi-robot systems.
-We formulated the problem and presented a compilation approach to solve it by converting it to Weighted MAX-SAT.
-We showed that the conversion was both sound and complete.
+-3pt In this paper, we presented a novel framework for task allocation with multitasking robots, considering both the synergistic and restrictive aspects of multitasking.
+It addresses a gap in existing methods by considering physical constraints as the key to enable multitasking in multi-robot systems.
+We formulated the problem and presented a compilation method to convert it to Weighted MAX-SAT.
 We further presented a greedy method.
-We compared both methods with a modern ST-MR-IA baseline to demonstrate the benefits of multitasking in synthetic domains, in simulation, and in a physical environment.
+We compared both methods with a modern ST-MR-IA baseline to demonstrate the benefits of multitasking in synthetic domains and with two simulations to demonstrate its scalability, flexibility, and applicability.

-One major limitation of our work is an absence of examination into numericity - numeric constraints, including temporality.
-Notably, addressing this would enable us to consider TA task assignment instead of being limited to IA, and we plan to do so in future work.
-We also plan to improve the accuracy of the approximation method and provide bounds on the quality of the approximation.
+One major limitation of our work is an absence of examination into true numeric constraints, including temporality.
+Notably, addressing this would enable us to simplify the specification of CIRs substantially and consider TA task assignment, instead of being limited to IA, and we plan to do so in future work.
+Considering numericity in constraints would remove the need for, i.e., the separate "Push" and "StrongPush" capabilities in our running example.
+An extension into temporality would require a consideration of required concurrency \cite{cushing-temporality} as it applies to CIRs as well as to actions, but would significantly expand the expressiveness of our approach.
+We also plan to improve the accuracy of the greedy approximation method and provide bounds on the quality of the approximation.
+Finally, the specification of CIRs is not wholly intuitive; it would be a worthy extension to our work simply to create a formulation which is easier to intuit, perhaps via learning from examples.
+These extensions would allow for simulation of complex environments, such as a construction domain with complex physical constraints.

+{\textbf{Acknowledgment}}: We thank the anonymous reviewers for their helpful comments and suggestions.
+This research is supported in part by NSF grant 2047186.